JoshuaOloton/alx-interview/README.md

 # alx-interview

-This repository contains my solutions for the ALX interview preparation.
+This directory contains my solutions for the ALX interview preparation.
 Each solution is provided in a separate file and covers various topics related to software engineering and programming.

 ## Contents

-- [Pascal's Triangle](0x00-pascal_triangle.py): This Python script generates Pascal's Triangle based on the number of rows provided by the user.
+- [Pascal's Triangle](0x00-pascal_triangle): This Python script generates Pascal's Triangle based on the number of rows provided by the user.

 ## Getting Started